bradzacher/FioriBuildEnv/README.md

 └── /zip/                       # deployment zips
 ```

-# Gulp Tasks
+# Configuration

-### glup watch

-- Fetches login cookies from the SAP server,
-- Starts the local development server with proxies,
-- Watches for changes to all buildable files, and
-- Rebuilds files on change.

-The development server will automatically proxy all OData service requests to your desired endpoint.
-This task will read config from the `/gulpTaskFiles/sap-config.json` file, which has the following options:
+This gulp tasks will read config from the `/gulpTaskFiles/sap-config.json` file, which has the following options:

 ```JavaScript
 {